Ada vs Forethought: Complete 2026 comparison

 Ease of use and implementation

-Ada's setup is designed to be relatively quick and self-service.
-Because it is "AI-first," it can ingest your help center and start drafting replies with minimal manual effort for routine tasks.
-Teams can often get a baseline agent running in a few weeks, though perfecting complex Playbooks for deep tech stack integrations can take longer.
+Ada's setup is designed to be relatively quick.
+Because it is AI-first, it can ingest your help center and start drafting replies with minimal manual configuration for routine tasks.
+Teams can often get a baseline agent running in a few weeks, though building complex Playbooks for deeper tech stack integrations takes longer.

-Forethought generally requires a more structured, manual implementation phase.
-Because its models rely on historical data to build accurate Triage and Discover logic, it often requires 20,000 or more historical tickets to "learn" your business effectively.
-Most implementations take between 30 and 90 days.
-While this takes longer, the result is a highly tuned system that understands the specific nuances of your ticket workflows.
+Forethought AI agents by Zendesk generally requires a more structured implementation phase.
+Because its triage and routing models rely on historical data to learn your workflows, it often needs 20,000 or more historical tickets to achieve accurate results.
+Most implementations run 30 to 90 days.
+That setup takes longer, but the result is a tightly tuned system that understands the specific patterns in your ticket queue.

-Bottom line?
-If you need a bot that can start chatting today, Ada is the faster path.
-If you need a system that deeply understands your existing Zendesk mess and can organize it for you, Forethought's implementation process is worth the wait.
+If you need an agent handling tickets today, Ada is the faster path.
+If you need a system that deeply understands your existing Zendesk workflow and can organize ticket routing for you, Forethought AI agents by Zendesk is worth the longer setup window.

 Choosing the right AI teammate: eesel AI as an alternative

-We don't think you should have to "configure" a bot or wait 90 days for an implementation.
-Instead, we believe you should be able to hire an AI teammate that joins your team and starts working in minutes.
+We don't think you should configure a bot for 90 days or spend months in a sales process before seeing results.
+Instead, you can deploy an AI teammate that joins your team and starts working in minutes.

 The teammate model vs. the bot model

 The core difference is that you don't build eesel AI; you onboard it.
-When you invite eesel AI to your helpdesk, it immediately learns from your past tickets, your help center, your macros, and even your internal Notion or Google Docs.
+When you connect eesel AI to your helpdesk, it immediately learns from your past tickets, your help center, your macros, and even your internal Notion or Google Docs.
 It doesn't need 20,000 tickets to get started.
-It uses years of your company's history to become productive on day one.
+It uses your company's existing history to become productive on day one.

-Unlike Ada or Forethought, we offer a progressive rollout.
+Unlike Ada or Forethought AI agents by Zendesk, eesel AI supports a progressive rollout.
 You can start by having our AI Helpdesk Agent draft replies as internal notes for your team to review.
-As you build trust, you can let it handle specific ticket types or business hours autonomously.
-It is about earning trust, not flipping a switch and hoping for the best.
+As you build confidence, you can let it handle specific ticket types or business hours autonomously.
+It is about building trust incrementally, not flipping a switch and hoping for the best.

 We are one of the only platforms in 2026 with a completely transparent, usage-based pricing model.
 There are no platform fees, no per-seat charges, and no monthly minimums.

-- $0.40 per ticket: You only pay for what our AI actually handles.
+- $0.40 per helpdesk task: You only pay for what our AI actually handles.
 If your volume drops, your bill drops.

 Pricing at eesel AI is built to be predictable.
-You can set monthly caps to ensure there are never any surprises, and you're never charged for tickets that your human agents handle.
-It is a level of flexibility that traditional enterprise tools simply cannot match.
+You can set monthly caps to ensure there are never any surprises, and you're never charged for tickets your human agents handle.
+That level of flexibility is difficult to get from a traditional enterprise contract.

 Final verdict: Which should you choose?

-Choosing between Ada vs Forethought depends entirely on your scale and your stack.
+Choosing between Ada and Forethought AI agents by Zendesk depends on your scale and your stack.

 Pick Ada if:

-- You want the best-in-class voice AI and natural, fluid conversations.
+- You want best-in-class voice AI and natural, fluid conversations.

 - You need a platform-independent solution that works across multiple CRMs.

-- You are a Zendesk power user and want a native-feeling experience.
+- You are a Zendesk power user and want a native, deeply integrated experience.

 - Your primary pain point is ticket triage, routing, and organization.

-- You want specialized agents for different parts of the support lifecycle (Discover, Assist, Triage).
+- You want specialized agents for different parts of the support lifecycle: Discover, Assist, and Triage.

 Pick eesel AI if:

-- You want to start today without a sales call or a five-figure commitment.
+- You want to start today without a sales call or a large upfront commitment.

-Bottom line?
 Don't get locked into a contract before you've seen the AI work with your actual data.
-Start with a free trial of eesel AI or run a simulation to see how a modern AI teammate can transform your support operation without the enterprise headache.
+Start with a free eesel trial or run a simulation to see how a modern AI teammate handles your real support volume.

 Frequently Asked Questions